Skip to main content

 Now, practice your language skills with this interactive game.

-These questions help you use relative clauses in real situations.
+These questions help you use adjective clauses in real situations.
 Try to connect two ideas in your answers.
 Use “who,” “that,” “which,” or “whom” when you describe people or things.

 ➤ For example: “I had a teacher who always encouraged me.”